AI writes your code.

 An npm package that adds mathematical verification to AI coding sessions.
 Your AI agent writes both the code and its proof.
 An external verifier checks the proof automatically.
 What can't be proven doesn't compile.

 A proof guarantees the code is correct — but does it guarantee what you actually meant? claimcheck translates proofs back to plain English and compares them against your original requirements.
-Catches the gap between "verified" and "intended."
+Narrows the gap between "verified" and "intended."

 The methodology underneath.
 Verified state kernels for web applications — undo/redo, multi-user collaboration, reconciliation — proven correct and compiled to JavaScript.
 The foundation lemmafit is built on.